dcdunkan/deno-news-bot/README.md

 > _anyone_ on the internet from requesting the server and triggering the feed
 > fetching.

 This project uses [Deno KV](https://deno.com/manual/runtime/kv).
-It needs the `--unstable` to run locally.
+It currently requires `--unstable` flag to run locally (this situation maybe changed, check Deno KV documentation to make sure).